drmaize/ThermoAlign/README.md

 Simple Run Case for a ThermoAlign Docker Image
 ================================================
 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign.
-First, install <a href="https://docs.docker.com/engine/installation/">Docker</a>.
-Once Docker is installed on your machine, follow commands 1-8 below to run ThermoAlign:
+First, you must install <a href="https://docs.docker.com/engine/installation/">Docker</a> on your machine.
+Once Docker is installed, follow commands 1-8 below to run ThermoAlign.

     # Command 1:
     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash